ThanasisMattas/mattflow/README.md

 ![Conda] ![Lincense]

-A CFD python package for the shallow water equations.
+A CFD python package for the Shallow Water Equations

 MattFlow simulates the surface of the water after any initial conditions, such as drops or stones falling on.